Avarana

-Avarana(आवरण) is a Sanskrit term that translates as 'covering' or 'obstruction'.
+Avarana (आवरण) is a Sanskrit term that translates as 'covering' or 'obstruction'.
 It is considered to be one of the three defects of the mind that hinder spiritual progression.
 Avarana is a veil of ignorance that dulls the mind and prevents people from seeing their true/higher self.
-Without lifting the veil of Avarana, it is not possible to know Atman or Brahman.
+Without lifting the veil of avarana, it is not possible to know Atman or Brahman.

-Avarana is identified as one of the attributes of Maya in Advaita Vedanta.
-Adi Sankara mentions in his Viveka Choodamani (verses 115-118) that Avarana is an effect of Tamo Guna.
+Avarana is identified as one of the attributes of maya in Advaita Vedanta.
+Adi Shankara mentions in his Vivekacūḍāmaṇi (verses 115–118) that avarana is an effect of the tamas guna.